Selecting a Puppy

 When should I bring my new puppy to the vet?

 We recommend your new pet be examined by a veterinarian within 24-48 hours.

 Many breeders have a business relationship with a vet.
-The breeder usually receives services at a much-reduced cost from the veterinarian in exchange for referral of the puppy to the Veterinary clinic.
+The breeder usually receives services at a much-reduced cost from the veterinarian in exchange for the referral of the puppy to the Veterinary clinic.
 You will have to decide if this type of relationship can allow these hospitals to be objective in their assessment of the pet.
 Are they likely to be an advocate of the breeder?
 We recommend that you insist on an exam by one of our veterinarians at Kirkwood Animal Hospital.
-If the breeder will not comply, do not purchase the pet!

 What about hip dysplasia and other genetic diseases?

-We recommend that if you are purchasing any purebred or hybrid dog that you require both the mother and the father be certified free of Hip and Elbow dysplasia as well as other diseases common to that breed.
-An excellent summary of some of the most common and serious of these diseases is available at the Orthopedic Foundation for Animals (OFA) and the Guide to Hereditary and Congenital Diseases in Dogs, by W. Jean Dodds DVM.
+We recommend that if you are purchasing any purebred or hybrid dog, you require both the mother and the father to be certified free of Hip and Elbow dysplasia as well as other diseases common to that breed.
+An excellent summary of some of the most common and serious of these diseases is available at the Orthopedic Foundation for Animals (OFA) and the Guide to Hereditary and Congenital Diseases in Dogs by W. Jean Dodds DVM.

 Call before you leap:

 Call Kirkwood Animal Hospital before you go.
 Our staff may have already encountered a puppy or kitten from the litter you will be visiting.
 We also have information on specific breeds of dogs and how that breed may fit in with your family.